 Yarra’s economy has evolved through several significant shifts from early settlement to the present day.
 These changes have been driven by broader structural economic changes.
 This history of continual adaptation and change has resulted in a rich character and diverse land use structure across the municipality.

-The national and metropolitan economies will continue to shift toward knowledgeintensive and servicesbased economic activit.
+The national and metropolitan economies will continue to shift toward knowledge-intensive and services-based economic activities.
 Traditional industrial sectors are declining or finding highly specialised niches.

 Financial and professional services are increasingly driving innovation, efficiency and growth in the economy.
 Health care is expanding rapidly to address demand from a growing and aging population.
-The education sector is growing rapidly as it contributes to skills development and training for workers in the new knowledgeoriented economy.
+The education sector is growing rapidly as it contributes to skills development and training for workers in the new knowledge-oriented economy.
 Retail and hospitality is continuing to evolve and adapt to the latest consumer preferences and advances in technology.

 Yarra is ideally placed to benefit from this changing macro-economic context in terms of increasing employment and provide flexible and adaptable employment lands that are suited to the needs of a range of mostly high value industry sectors.
 The availability of land in Yarra for employment purposes is a key strength that has allowed for evolution and adaptation of economic activity.